Yelfive/md-notes/Linux/App.tmux.md

     This will return you to the basic terminal.

-3. Once a session has been started, it will continue to run as long as the Linode is running, or until you stop the session.
+3. Once a session has been started, it will continue to run as long as the host computer is running, or until you stop the session.
 You can log out of your current session, and reattach to the previous session.

         tmux attach